-Our research and development expenses will also increase as we further develop our exosomes program and if we conduct additional studies with CAP-1002, such as a second part of the DYNAMIC study.
+Our research and development expenses will continue to increase as we further develop our exosomes program and if we conduct additional studies with CAP-1002, such as a second part of the DYNAMIC study.

-From inception through March 31, 2016, we financed our operations through private and public sales of our equity securities, NIH grants, a payment from Janssen and a CIRM loan award.
+From inception through June 30, 2016, we financed our operations through private and public sales of our equity securities, NIH grants, a payment from Janssen, a CIRM loan and a CIRM grant award.
 In the first quarter of 2016, we completed a registered direct offering of our common stock and a concurrent private placement of warrants to purchase shares of our common stock, securing approximately \$4.1 million in additional capital through the issuance of securities.
+Furthermore, we received \$3.0 million in loan proceeds from our CIRM Loan Award in the first half of 2016.
 As we have not generated any revenue from the sale of our products to date, and we do not expect to generate revenue for several years, if ever, we will need to raise substantial additional capital in order to fund our immediate general corporate activities and, thereafter, to fund our research and development, including our long-term plans for clinical trials and new product development.
 We may seek to raise additional funds through various potential sources, such as equity and debt financings, or through strategic collaborations and license agreements.
 We can give no assurances that we will be able to secure such additional sources of funds to support our operations, or if such funds are available to us, that such additional financing will be sufficient to meet our needs.
-Moreover, to the extent that we raise additional funds through collaboration and licensing arrangements, it may be necessary to relinquish some rights to our technologies or our product candidates, or grant licenses on terms that may not be favorable to us.
+Moreover, to the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution, and debt financing, if available, may involve restrictive covenants.
+To the extent that we raise additional funds through collaboration and licensing arrangements, it may be necessary to relinquish some rights to our technologies or our product candidates, or grant licenses on terms that may not be favorable to us.